larsks/osp-5-6-ansible/README.md

 Then enable all the heat services and wait for heat to become active before continuing:

-    # for rsrc in in heat openstack-heat-{api,api-cfn,api-cloudwatch}-clone; do
+    # for rsrc in heat openstack-heat-{api,api-cfn,api-cloudwatch}-clone; do
       pcs resource enable $rsrc
       done